xjpp2016/ISSTAD_Extended/README.md

 - **VisA**: [https://github.com/amazon-science/spot-diff](https://github.com/amazon-science/spot-diff)
 - **MPDD**: [https://github.com/stepanje/MPDD](https://github.com/stepanje/MPDD)

+The training and testing data for VisA and MPDD should be placed in the `./data/visa/VisA/` and `./data/mpdd/MPDD/` directories, respectively.

 Alternatively, you can use our **pre-organized dataset collection**, hosted on Hugging Face for direct use:
 👉 [https://huggingface.co/datasets/xjpha/ISSTAD_Data/tree/main](https://huggingface.co/datasets/xjpha/ISSTAD_Data/tree/main)